tmaurice54/tns_embedded_training/Docs/rust_configuration.md

 ## Install toolchain for the exercises

-First make sure you have the newest version of rust :
+First make sure you have the newest version of rust:

 `rustup update`